 Comedian Sarah Silverman performed in a skit about payday loans for “Last Week Tonight with John Oliver.”
-While in character, she said, “If you’re considering taking out a payday loan, I’d like to tell you about a great alternative.
+While in character, she said, “If you’re considering taking out an advance payday loan, I’d like to tell you about a great alternative.
 It’s called ‘Anything Else’.”
 This statement certainly highlights the negative feelings that people have about the industry, but payday loans are often a good thing.
 They provide credit to a segment of the American population that has been shunned by traditional banks.

 Payday Loans are Often Good, but They Have a Dark Side

 The Pacific Standard points out that there are few feasible borrowing options for low-income individuals.
 However, the proof regarding the benefits of payday loans is unequivocally mixed.
 Research shows that payday loans result in a variety of economic struggles.
 Borrowers are sometimes unable to make their mortgage payments or cover other bills.
 Personal bankruptcy filings increase, and some payday loan borrowers need more government aid.

 Other research shows that access to payday loans decreases foreclosure rates in areas struck by natural disasters.
 In addition, when short-term loan regulation is put in place, people bounce more checks while overall financial conditions often decline.

 Payday Loans are a Contradiction

 The Federal Reserve’s Christine Dobridge published a paper suggesting that payday loans are a contradiction since they can be helpful and harmful.
 She points out that when people have access to payday loans, households receive support when times of financial distress occurs.
 However, the opposite happens when people who aren’t suffering from unexpected financial problems decide to take out short-term loans.